JetBrains/guide/site/python/tutorials/fastapi-aws-kubernetes/redis_celery/index.md

 I will revoke this access key and create a new one.
 I hope you are already aware of how to do this, if not, then watch the video.
 It will be helpful for you to navigate.

-The access keys shown in the image will be different than yours.
+The access keys shown in the image will be different from yours.
 Don't copy the access key which is shown in the image, because later we will delete these keys, and it stays invalid.

 ![step25](./steps/step25.png)